hund030/TeamsFx_Wiki_review/Embed-a-dashboard-canvas-in-Teams.md

 #### Step 1: Consent delegated permissions first

-You can call [`addNewPermissionScope(scopes: string[])`](https://github.com/OfficeDev/TeamsFx/blob/dev/templates/tab/ts/dashboard/src/internal/addNewScopes.ts) to consent the scopes of permissions you want to add.
-And the consented status will be preserved in a global context [`FxContext`](https://github.com/OfficeDev/TeamsFx/blob/dev/templates/tab/ts/dashboard/src/internal/singletonContext.ts).
+You can call [`addNewPermissionScope(scopes: string[])`](https://github.com/OfficeDev/TeamsFx/blob/dev/templates/tab/ts/dashboard/src/internal/addNewScopes.ts) from `tab/ts/dashboard/src/internal/addNewScopes.ts` to consent the scopes of permissions you want to add.
+And the consented status will be preserved in a global context [`TeamsUserCredentialContext`](https://github.com/OfficeDev/TeamsFx/blob/dev/templates/tab/ts/dashboard/src/internal/singletonContext.ts).

 You can refer to [the Graph API V1.0](https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0) to get the `scope name of the permission` related to the Graph API you want to call.